 With low inflation, and no need to change surreptitiously as has been the case in Argentina, Chile is definitely more affordable at present.
 One thing has changed for the worse, though.
 In the past, I’ve always recommended using the ATMs at BancoEstado, the state-run bank that had not imposed a charge on foreign currency transactions.
 When I arrived in Santiago last month, though, I was surprised to learn that their ATMs would now collect a 4000-peso (US$5.72 at present) fee for each withdrawal.
 That’s still lower than other Chilean banks, which charge up to 6000 pesos (US$8.58) per withdrawal.

-In cases like this, it pays to withdraw relatively large amounts, so today I withdrew 200,000 pesos (US$285.95) a branch here – that’s generally the largest allowed per transaction.
+In cases like this, it pays to withdraw relatively large amounts, so today I withdrew 200,000 pesos (US$285.95) at a branch here – that’s generally the largest allowed per transaction.
 Withdrawing smaller amounts with greater frequency is, obviously, far more costly.

 That said, I did note what I hope may be a pleasant surprise.
 Chilean ATMs ask your approval before collecting the fee, giving you the option to cancel the transaction.
 Today’s did not, though, so perhaps they never reprogrammed the machines here and I got off cheap.
 I can only hope.